H-934/Main-CW/README.md

 - Plotted 10 sample images from different classes to understand class distribution and verify correct labeling.

 ### 3. Model Building
-Three different CNN models were developed to compare architectural complexity and performance:
+Three different CNN models were developed to compare architectural complexity and performance.
+Each model was refined based on its behaviour with the goal of improving accuracy and reducing overfitting.

-Model 1:
+Model 1 (base):
 - Three convolutional layers with 32, 64, and 128 filters.
 Increasing the number of filter per layer allows the network to learn more abstract features progressively which improves classification accuracy.
-- MaxPooling after each layer.
+- MaxPooling after each layer to reduce spatial dimensions.
-- Flattened layer.
-- Dense layer with 256 units and dropout (0.5).
+- Flattened layer followed by Dense layer with 256 units and dropout (0.5) to control overfitting.
 - Softmax output (10 units).
+- Served as a standard baseline.

-Model 2:
+Model 2 (simplified):
 - Two convolutional layers (32, 64 filters).
 - Smaller dense layer with 128 units and dropout (0.4).
-- Reduced learning rate (0.0008).
+- Reduced learning rate (0.0008) for more stable convergence.
+- This model tested wheter a shallower archiecture could achieve similar accuracy with fewer parameters, potentially reducing overfitting and training time.

 Model 3:
-- Four convolutional layers (including two consecutive 32-filter layers).
+- Four convolutional layers (including two consecutive 32-filter layers) to capture finer features early.
-- Dense layer with 512 units and dropout (0.3).
+- Dense layer with 512 units and dropout (0.3) to improve generalisation.
-- Learning rate of 0.0005.
+- Reduced learning rate (0.0005) for refined updates.
+- This model combined depth with strong regularisation, building upon and learning from previous models behaviour.
+Resulting in the best performance on validation and test sets.

 All models were compiled with the Adam optimiser and categorical cross-entropy loss function.